 Classic with occult, no PED, a lot of vascular changes.
 So much exudate is unusual; responds temporarily to Lucentis, fluid comes and goes.
 6/18 when dry, 6/36 when wet.
 Change to Eylea. explanation enlarge

 Wet ARMD 10: with submacular haemorrhage

 2 week history of loss of central vision 6/36).
-Lucentis carried out, (intravitreal streptokinase would not help as haemorrhage is submacular...streptokinase would help if preretinal haemorrhage. enlarge FFA (shows classic CCNV)
+Lucentis carried out.
+Surgery to remove the blood should be considered if the haemorrhage has occurred in the last few days enlarge FFA (shows classic CCNV)

 Wet ARMD 11: neurosensory detachment and pigment epithelial detachment

 top right eye...recent submacular haemorrhage; on warfarin (cause of haemorrhage?, 6/120 vision)

 bottom left eye.........longstanding haemorrhage with subretinal fibrosis CF vision

 Patient is known to have definite wet ARMD, treated with Lucentis, being followed up with OCT.
 Right scan, previous month is definitely dry.
 The left scan his month has intraretinal fluid, (we believe), Lucentis...2 injections arranged.
 Change to Eylea at first opportunity.
 Explanation

 Wet ARMD 14, PED, poor response

 PED did not respond to treatment, right September, left October; there is probably IRF (intraretinal fluid).
 These findings (unresponsive PED) are common if there is a RAP.